Murder of Sabina Nessa: Reactions

-Nessa's murder was not initially reported widely in the media, and journalist Katrina Mirpuri created a viral post on Instagram, calling out the lack of media attentionwhich eventually spearheaded the mass media coverage and brought more pressure for action to tackle violence against women in London.
+Nessa's murder was not initially reported widely in the media, and journalist Katrina Mirpuri created a viral post on Instagram, calling out the lack of media attention which eventually spearheaded the mass media coverage and brought more pressure for action to tackle violence against women in London.
 Mayor of London Sadiq Khan described violence against women as a national "epidemic".

 Her murder was compared to those of Bibaa Henry and Nicole Smallman in June 2020 and Sarah Everard in March 2021.
-As in the case of Henry and Smallman, Nessa's death raised concerns that the killings of women of colour were still taken less seriously by law enforcement.
+As in the case of Henry and Smallman, Nessa's death raised concerns that the killings of women of colour were still taken less seriously by the police.
 Nessa's sister, Jebina Yasmin Islam, said that while Clive Efford MP had supported her family, more senior officeholders had been "useless".
 She suggested that Priti Patel was unsupportive and had used Nessa's name for publicity, saying "You haven't even bothered to ask [what the family are going through] since the death of my sister.
 Lack of support from yourself and Boris Johnson just shows how 'important' it is to tackle male violence to you guys".
 Islam complained the lack of support for her family was due to their ethnicity.

 Vigils were held in several cities to honour her life.
 Her family spoke at a rally at East London Mosque attended by faith leaders, women's groups and local politicians, including Rushanara Ali MP.
 A video message from Zara Mohammed, Secretary-General of the Muslim Council of Britain was played at the mosque, and a candle was lit at 10 Downing Street.
 A spokesperson from Citizens UK observed that the day Nessa was killed was the same day the government released its strategy on tackling violence against women and girls.

 Dame Vera Baird attended the vigil for Nessa in London and commented that societal change is needed and the police must do more.
 Also in attendance at the London vigil were Zarah Sultana, Mandu Reid, Rabina Khan and Apsana Begum.
 Flowers were laid on behalf of the Duchess of Cambridge.

-In 2022, Jebina Yasmin Islam was chosen as one of the BBC's 100 women for her campaign to improve the safety of women.
+In 2022, Islam was chosen as one of the BBC's 100 Women for her campaign to improve the safety of women.